johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-12-10-dotnet-imemorycache-getorcreatefortimespanasync/index.md

     );
 ```

+Where `_cache` is an instance of `IMemoryCache` that can be dependency injected into your class.
 This helper allows the consumer to provide three things:

 - The `key` key for the item to be cached with
 - A `itemGetterAsync` which is the method that is used to retrieve a new value if an item cannot be found in the cache